Country-Made Bombs and Improvised Explosive Devices (IEDs)

 The forensic examination of an IED runs across three phases and three agencies.

 Phase 1: Render-safe.
 A suspect device is approached by the NSG Bomb Data Centre (for high-value or terrorism-classified scenes) or by the state Bomb Disposal Squad (for routine criminal scenes).
-The team cordons to standoff distance, then images the device in place using a portable X-ray (Bruker X-flash or comparable transmission imagers) to map the four components without opening the casing.
+The team cordons to standoff distance, then images the device in place using a portable X-ray (transmission imagers such as 3DX-RAY or Golden Engineering units) to map the four components without opening the casing.
 Render-safe is then executed using a disruptor (water-cannon or PAN disruptor that interrupts the firing circuit), or by a robot (indigenous DRDO Daksh, or imported Andros / iRobot Packbot platforms) carrying the disruptor to the device.
 Manual approach in a bomb suit is the last resort.

 What gets challenged in court